miguelpragosa/enhanced-task-completed-checker/README.md

-# Task Completed Checker Action
+# Enhanced Task Completed Checker
 A GitHub action that checks if all tasks are completed in the pull requests.

 ## :arrow_forward: Usage